STATE LEGISLATIVE PRIORITIES

 WORKER SAFETY, WAGES, & PROTECTIONS

 LB258, introduced by Senator Jane Raybould, would harm workers by severely weakening Nebraska’s minimum wage law – the same law that an overwhelming number of Nebraska voters enacted in 2022.
-This bill would carve out a subminimum wage for workers under the age of 18 AND restrict the cost of living increases that Nebraskans voted for.
+This bill would carve out a subminimum wage for youth workers AND restrict the cost of living increases that Nebraskans voted for.

 Nebraska Appleseed’s position: Opposed